-When you enter the building, try to find a tangible product to purchase that isn't just a signed document.
+When you enter the building, try to find a physical product to purchase that isn't just a signed document.

 Of course not.

-Lending institutions simply rent the use of your money for a small fee, and then rent it back to you at a much higher fee.
+Lending institutions rent the use of your money for a small fee and then rent it back to you at a much higher fee.
 That's it.
 That's all they do!

 The truth of the matter is, spending a dollar in interest only leaves you with one less dollar to spend (or invest).
 In other words, that dollar's buying power was reduced by 100%!

-You worked just as hard for the interest dollar as the other dollars you earned, right?
-Yet you received nothing in return for it.
+You worked just as hard for the interest dollar as the other dollars you earned, yet you received nothing in return for it.
 Doesn't that bother you?
 As you can tell, it bothers me ... a lot!

 The buying power bottom line?
-If you are one of those people who fail to fully investigate buying alternatives before you make your buying decisions, and/or you are paying hundreds or thousands of dollars in monthly interest charges, I'm sorry, but YOU are your buying power's worst enemy, not inflation.
+If you are one of those people who fail to fully investigate buying alternatives before you make your buying decisions, or you are paying hundreds or thousands of dollars in monthly interest charges, I'm sorry, but your spending and borrowing are your buying power's worst enemy, not inflation.